Small form factor PC: Home theatre boxes

-Essentially a bookshelf-style case lying on its side, a miniature HTPC replicates the look of other smaller-than-rack-sized home theatre components such as a DVR or mini audio receiver.
+Essentially a bookshelf-style case lying on its side, a miniature HTPC replicates the look of other smaller-than-rack-sized home theatre components such as a digital video recorder (DVR) or mini audio receiver.
 The front panel interface is emphasized, with the optical disc drive rotated relative to the case in order to maintain horizontal mounting, and more motherboard port connectors (such as for USB) are routed to the front panel, they normally are as powerful as PC desktops.

 Computer-on-module

 A computer-on-module (COM) is a complete computer built on a single circuit board.
 They are often used as embedded systems due to their small physical size and low power consumption.
-Gumstix is one manufacturer of COMs.